DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "If you like talk so much, I'd like to ask you something."

-To hide Rinne, Kay step forward before her.
+To hide Rinne, Kai step forward before her.

 "Are you the one who changed building monitoring system?"